 To handle the upsurge in the prison population, counties and states either reap benefits by leasing available inmate beds to neighboring jurisdictions, or contract out their inmates at a per diem rate if they can't afford to build more facilities.
 In addition, the once-flagging private prison-for-profit industry, now consolidated mostly in two large corporations, has gained new contracts to build and operate prisons in many states, some of them being filled with inmates from other states.
 Though the evidence on the whole indicates they are no more efficient or effective than state-run prisons, they do make profits through non-union policies, understaffing, non-provision of services, and contracting out prison labor to private employers.

-In some places, for example, undocumented workers now held in prison are contracted out to work the same farms -seeing earnings as low as \$.45 an hour-from which they would have been arrested had they been working before at minimum wage.
+In Arizona, where state expenditure on prisons has gone from \$409 million/year to over \$1billion/year since 1997, for-profit prison operators are not required to track recidivism; and in 2012 the legislature approved a bill eliminating cost effectiveness reviews and accountability altogether for this industry.
+In some places, undocumented immigrants now held in prison are contracted out to work the same farms -seeing earnings as low as \$.45 an hour-- from which they would have been arrested had they been working before at minimum wage.
 In some states, prisoners are the workforce who produce office furniture and other items which state agencies are required to buy in order to "support local industry".
-Contracting for prison labor is even touted in some corrections websites as the "local employment" alternative to outsourcing.
+Contracting for sub-prevailing wage prison labor is even touted in some corrections websites as the "local employment" alternative to outsourcing.
 It bypasses both union standards and prevailing wage laws, and not surprisingly has been likened by human rights groups to a new form of slave labor.
 Like the cost of war in the national economy, the "war on crime" can be seen as a war on the poor at the state level.
 The resources most needed for the common good are diverted to the cost of the prison system; the services defunded by this transfer are those most needed by disadvantaged citizens; and these are the people most likely to end up in the prisons.

-If US citizens were actually so much more violent and incorrigible than all the other people of the world, if minority people were actually worse people than those of western European descent, if the huge upsurge in incarceration were actually effective in preventing recidivism or making a safer society, these patterns might be understandable.
+If US residents were actually so much more violent and incorrigible than all the other people of the world, if minority people were actually worse people than those of western European descent, if the huge upsurge in incarceration were actually effective in preventing recidivism or making a safer society, these patterns might be understandable.
 But while a basis in reality is lacking for these political and social decisions, there is a clear link between the economic interests and the ideology guiding the policy decisions.